clandrew/SimCityMfc/README.md

 # SimCityMfc
 This is a school project from long ago, created using Visual C++ 6.0 with MFC.
 At the time I was trying to do two things: learn C++ language, and Windows programming.
-I recall getting a good mark on the project as well as scoping it to make the deadline and having a really good time working on it The program was made to look like SimCity for the SNES, a game I liked playing at the time.
+I recall getting a good mark on the project as well as scoping it to make the deadline and having a really good time working on it.
+The program was made to look like SimCity for the SNES, a game I liked playing at the time.

 **Running the release**